 Coming to know the essence of God is no trifling matter.
 You must understand His disposition.
 In this way, you will, gradually and unknowingly, come to know the essence of God.
 When you have entered into this knowledge, you will find yourself stepping into a higher and more beautiful state.
 In the end, you will come to feel ashamed of your hideous soul, and, moreover, will feel that there is nowhere to hide from your shame.
 At that time, there will be less and less in your conduct to offend the disposition of God, your heart will come closer and closer to that of God, and a love for Him will gradually grow in your heart.
 This is a sign of mankind entering a beautiful state.
 But as yet, you have not attained this.
 As you all rush about for the sake of your destiny, who has any interest in trying to know the essence of God?
 Should this continue, you will unknowingly transgress against the administrative decrees, for you understand far too little of the disposition of God.
 So is not what you do now laying down a foundation for your offenses against the disposition of God?
-That I ask you to understand the disposition of God is not at odds with My work.
+That I ask you to understand the disposition of God is not divorced from My work.
 For if you transgress against the administrative decrees often, who among you will escape punishment?
 Would My work then not have been entirely in vain?
 Therefore, I still ask that, in addition to scrutinizing your own conduct, you be cautious in the steps you take.
 This is the higher demand that I make of you, and I hope that you will all consider it carefully and give it your earnest regard.
 Should a day come when your actions provoke Me to a towering rage, then the consequences will be yours alone to consider, and there will be no one else to bear the punishment in your place.

 Excerpted from “It Is Very Important to Understand God’s Disposition” in The Word Appears in the Flesh